fugue-project/fugue/README.md

 ## Fugue Transform

 The simplest way to use Fugue is the `transform` function.
 This lets users bring a parallelize the execution of a single function by bringing it to Spark or Dask.
-In the example below, the `map_to_food` function takes in a mapping and replaces the values in a column with the mapped value.
-This is all pandas.
+In the example below, the `map_letter_to_food` function takes in a mapping and replaces the values in a column with the mapped value.
+This is just pandas and Python so far (without Fugue).

 ```python
 import pandas as pd